wheaney/XRLinuxDriver/README.md

-# Custom user-space driver for the nreal Air to use it on Linux
+# Custom user-space Linux driver for the XREAL Air

 ## Information before use